We've built something, but nobody can explain the first-use journey clearly.

 MVP

-Get your MVP clear before build or launch.
+Get product design direction before build or launch.

 Let's chatSound familiar?